-Before delving into how these traits play out at the workplace, let’s have a look at each of their definitions.
+Before looking at how the big five personality traits apply in the workplace, let’s have a look at each of their definitions.
 The researchers broadly identified five dimensions which are used to describe a person’s personality:

 Openness to experience: this signifies seeking unique or challenging experiences; anything that is different to the daily monotony.
 Examples are living abroad; travelling; readiness to take up challenging tasks at work – basically anything which has the potential to offer a new experience.
 Depending on a person’s openness to experience, he or she can be classified as curious or the opposite – cautious.